-The opportunity to end malnutrition has never been greater and yet, ACUTE Malnutrition effects over 50 million children globally and is responsible for between 1-2 million childhood deaths each year.
+The opportunity to end malnutrition has never been greater and yet, ACUTE Malnutrition affects over 50 million children globally and is responsible for between 1-2 million childhood deaths each year.
 Acute Malnutrition is divided into Severe and Moderate forms treated by Ready-to-Use Therapeutic Foods (RUTF), and Ready-to-Use Supplementary Foods (RUSF), respectively.
 Both forms of acute malnutrition are treatable.
 The challenge is to extend treatment to all those who need it by reducing product cost and improving access to treatment.

-CHRONIC Malnutrition, which leads to "stunting" is caused by a prolonged diet deficient in key essential nutrients and effects 151 million children in developing countries - equating to approximately one third of all children in these locations.
+CHRONIC Malnutrition, which leads to "stunting" is caused by a prolonged diet deficient in key essential nutrients and affects 149 million children in developing countries - equating to approximately one third of all children in these locations.
 Since 2000, stunting among children in Africa has decreased in percentage terms from 38.3% to 30.3%, yet due to population growth, the actual numbers of children stunted has risen.
 These children are denied the opportunity to ever reach their full human potential - both mentally and physically.
 The challenge is to extend nutritional awareness to mothers and local communities, coupled with the provision of access to appealing, affordable and effective nutritional products for low-income consumers.
+Currently the market does not provide such choices to consumers.
+The reason that market force matters here is that free provision of suitable products at the scale required is never going to be feasible in a context where governments, UN Agencies and other NGOs cannot even afford to treat the numbers of starving children alone.